doherty100/azuresandbox/terraform-azurerm-vnet-app/README.md

 Resource name (ARM) | Notes
 --- | ---
-azurerm_virtual_network.vnet_app_01 (vnet&#x2011;app&#x2011;01) | By default this virtual network is configured with an address space of `10.2.0.0/16` and is configured with DNS server addresses of 10.1.2.4 (the private ip for *azurerm_windows_virtual_machine.vm_adds*) and [168.63.129.16](https://docs.microsoft.com/en-us/azure/virtual-network/what-is-ip-address-168-63-129-16). azurerm_subnet.vnet_app_01_subnets["application"] | The default address prefix for this subnet is `10.2.0.0/24` and is reserved for web and application servers.
-The default address prefix for this subnet is 10.1.0.0/24, and is reserved for future use.
-A network security group is associated with this subnet that permits ingress and egress from virtual networks, and egress to the Internet. azurerm_subnet.vnet_app_01_subnets["database"] | The default address prefix for this subnet is `10.2.1.0/24` which includes the private ip address for *azurerm_windows_virtual_machine.vm_mssql_win*.
-The default address prefix for this subnet is 10.1.0.0/24, and is reserved for future use.
-A network security group is associated with this subnet that permits ingress and egress from virtual networks, and egress to the Internet. azurerm_subnet.vnet_app_01_subnets["PrivateLink"] | The default address prefix for this subnet is `10.2.2.0/24`. *enforce_private_link_endpoint_network_policies* is enabled by default for use with [PrivateLink](https://docs.microsoft.com/en-us/azure/private-link/private-link-overview).
-The default address prefix for this subnet is 10.1.0.0/24, and is reserved for future use.
-A network security group is associated with this subnet that permits ingress and egress from virtual networks. azurerm_virtual_network_peering.vnet_shared_01_to_vnet_app_01_peering | Establishes the [virtual network peering](https://docs.microsoft.com/en-us/azure/virtual-network/virtual-network-peering-overview) relationship from *azurerm_virtual_network.vnet_shared_01* to *azurerm_virtual_network.vnet_app_01*. azurerm_virtual_network_peering.vnet_app_01_to_vnet_shared_01_peering | Establishes the [virtual network peering](https://docs.microsoft.com/en-us/azure/virtual-network/virtual-network-peering-overview) relationship from *azurerm_virtual_network.vnet_app_01* to *azurerm_virtual_network.vnet_shared_01*.
+azurerm_virtual_network.vnet_app_01 (vnet&#x2011;app&#x2011;01) | By default this virtual network is configured with an address space of `10.2.0.0/16` and is configured with DNS server addresses of 10.1.2.4 (the private ip for *azurerm_windows_virtual_machine.vm_adds*) and [168.63.129.16](https://docs.microsoft.com/en-us/azure/virtual-network/what-is-ip-address-168-63-129-16). azurerm_subnet.vnet_app_01_subnets["snet-app-01"] | The default address prefix for this subnet is `10.2.0.0/24` and is reserved for web and application servers.
+The default address prefix for this subnet is 10.1.0.0/24.
+A network security group is associated with this subnet that permits ingress and egress from virtual networks, and egress to the Internet. azurerm_subnet.vnet_app_01_subnets["snet-db-01"] | The default address prefix for this subnet is `10.2.1.0/24` which includes the private ip address for *azurerm_windows_virtual_machine.vm_mssql_win*.
+The default address prefix for this subnet is 10.1.0.0/24.
+A network security group is associated with this subnet that permits ingress and egress from virtual networks, and egress to the Internet. azurerm_subnet.vnet_app_01_subnets["snet-privatelink-01"] | The default address prefix for this subnet is `10.2.2.0/24`. *private_endpoint_network_policies_enabled* is enabled by default for use with [PrivateLink](https://docs.microsoft.com/en-us/azure/private-link/private-link-overview).
+A network security group is associated with this subnet that permits ingress and egress from virtual networks. azurerm_subnet.vnet_app_01_subnets["snet-mysql-01"] | The default address prefix for this subnet is `10.2.3.0/24`. *service_delegation_name* is set to `Microsoft.DBforMySQL/flexibleServers` for use with [subnet delegation](https://docs.microsoft.com/en-us/azure/virtual-network/subnet-delegation-overview).
+A network security group is associated with this subnet that permits ingress and egress from virtual networks. azurerm_virtual_network_peering.vnet_shared_01_to_vnet_app_01_peering | Establishes the [virtual network peering](https://docs.microsoft.com/en-us/azure/virtual-network/virtual-network-peering-overview) relationship from *azurerm_virtual_network.vnet_shared_01* to *azurerm_virtual_network.vnet_app_01*. azurerm_virtual_network_peering.vnet_app_01_to_vnet_shared_01_peering | Establishes the [virtual network peering](https://docs.microsoft.com/en-us/azure/virtual-network/virtual-network-peering-overview) relationship from *azurerm_virtual_network.vnet_app_01* to *azurerm_virtual_network.vnet_shared_01*. azurerm_private_dns_zone.private_dns_zones["private.mysql.database.azure.com"] | Creates a [private Azure DNS zone](https://docs.microsoft.com/en-us/azure/dns/private-dns-privatednszone) for using [Private Network Access for Azure Database for MySQL - Flexible Server](https://docs.microsoft.com/en-us/azure/mysql/flexible-server/concepts-networking-vnet). azurerm_private_dns_zone.private_dns_zones["privatelink.database.windows.net"] | Creates a [private Azure DNS zone](https://docs.microsoft.com/en-us/azure/dns/private-dns-privatednszone) for using [Azure Private Link for Azure SQL Database](https://docs.microsoft.com/en-us/azure/azure-sql/database/private-endpoint-overview). azurerm_private_dns_zone.private_dns_zones["privatelink.file.core.windows.net"] | Creates a [private Azure DNS zone](https://docs.microsoft.com/en-us/azure/dns/private-dns-privatednszone) for using [Azure Private Link for Azure Files](https://docs.microsoft.com/en-us/azure/storage/common/storage-private-endpoints). azurerm_private_dns_zone_virtual_network_link.private_dns_zone_virtual_network_links_vnet_app_01[*] | Links each of the private DNS zones with azurerm_virtual_network.vnet_app_01 azurerm_private_dns_zone_virtual_network_link.private_dns_zone_virtual_network_links_vnet_shared_01[*] | Links each of the private DNS zones with *var.remote_virtual_network_id*, which is the shared services virtual network.

 #### Windows Server Jumpbox VM